2018 International Tax Competitiveness Index

 There are many factors unrelated to taxes which affect a country’s economic performance.
 Nevertheless, taxes play an important role in the health of a country’s economy.

-In order to measure whether a country’s tax system is neutral and competitive, the ITCI looks at more than 40 tax policy variables.
-These variables measure not only the specific burden of taxes, but also how taxes are structured.
-The index looks at a country’s corporate taxes, individual income taxes, consumption taxes, property taxes, and the treatment of profits earned overseas.
+To measure whether a country’s tax system is neutral and competitive, the ITCI looks at more than 40 tax policy variables.
+These variables measure not only the level of taxes, but also how taxes are structured.
+The Index looks at a country’s corporate taxes, individual income taxes, consumption taxes, property taxes, and the treatment of profits earned overseas.
 The ITCI gives a comprehensive overview of how developed countries’ tax codes compare, explains why certain tax codes stand out as good or bad models for reform, and provides important insight into how to think about tax policy.

-For the third year in a row, Estonia has the best tax code in the OECD.
+For the fifth year in a row, Estonia has the best tax code in the OECD.
 Its top score is driven by four positive features of its tax code.
 First, it has a 20 percent tax rate on corporate income that is only applied to distributed profits.
 Second, it has a flat 20 percent tax on individual income that does not apply to personal dividend income.
-Third, its property tax applies only to the value of land rather than taxing the value of real property or capital.
-Finally, it has a territorial tax system that exempts 100 percent of the foreign profits earned by domestic corporations from domestic taxation, with few restrictions.
+Third, its property tax applies only to the value of land, rather than to the value of real property or capital.
+Finally, it has a territorial tax system that exempts 100 percent of foreign profits earned by domestic corporations from domestic taxation, with few restrictions.

-While Estonia’s tax system is unique in the OECD, the other top countries’ tax systems receive high scores due to excellence in one or more of the major tax categories.
-New Zealand has a relatively flat, low-rate income tax that also exempts capital gains (with a combined top rate of 33 percent), a well-structured property tax, and a broad-based value-added tax.
-Latvia, which recently joined the OECD, has a relatively low corporate tax rate of 15 percent, speedy cost recovery, and a flat individual income tax.
+While Estonia’s tax system is the most competitive in the OECD, the other top countries’ tax systems receive high scores due to excellence in one or more of the major tax categories.
+Latvia, which recently adopted the Estonian system for corporate taxation, also has a relatively efficient system for taxing labor.
+New Zealand has a relatively flat, low-rate individual income tax that also exempts capital gains (with a combined top rate of 33 percent), a well-structured property tax, and a broad-based value-added tax.
 Switzerland has a relatively low corporate tax rate (21.1 percent), a low, broad-based consumption tax, and a relatively flat individual income tax that exempts capital gains from taxation.
-Sweden has a lower than average corporate income tax rate of 22 percent, no estate or wealth taxes, and a well-structured value-added tax and individual income tax.
+Sweden has a lower-than-average corporate income tax rate of 22 percent, no estate or wealth taxes, and a well-structured value-added tax and individual income tax.

 In general, countries that rank poorly on the ITCI levy relatively high marginal tax rates on corporate income.
-The five countries at the bottom of the rankings all have higher than average corporate tax rates.
-All five countries have high consumption taxes, with rates of 20 percent or higher, except for the United States.
-They also levy relatively high property taxes on real property and have estate taxes.
-Finally, these bottom five countries have relatively high, progressive income taxes that apply to capital gains and dividends.
+The five countries at the bottom of the rankings all have higher than average corporate tax rates, except for Poland at 19 percent.
+In addition, all five countries have high consumption taxes, with rates of 20 percent or higher, except for Chile at 19 percent.

 Notable Changes from Last Year